kefujiwa/push_swap/README.md

 cd push_swap
 make all
 ```
-This will generate checker and push_swap program will.
+This will generate checker and push_swap program.

 ### Usage
 ```bash